ministryofjustice/moj-frontend/docs/privacy.md

 ### Cookies and site usage data

-When you give your consent, we use Google Analytics cookies to collect information about how you use <a href="https://design-patterns.service.justice.gov.uk/">design-patterns.service.justice.gov.uk</a>.
+When you give your consent, we use Google Analytics cookies to collect information about how you use [design-patterns.service.justice.gov.uk](/).

 This data is anonymised before being analysed.